siamweb/GT.M-Webserver/README.md

 # GT.M-Webserver
-A Webserver written in FIS GT.M which is able to handle Websocket-Connections
+A Webserver written in FIS GT.M, which is able to handle Websocket-Connections